imouatsi/Stock_HR/docs/DEPLOYMENT.md

 ---

-This deployment guide covers the basics of deploying the Stock & HR Management System.
+This deployment guide covers the basics of deploying 404 ENTERPRISE.
 For complex deployments or specialized environments, additional configuration may be required.
 If you encounter issues, consult the documentation or seek assistance from the development team.

+## Currency Configuration

+404 ENTERPRISE is configured to use the Algerian Dinar (DZD) as the default currency throughout the application.
+This is hardcoded in the application and does not require any additional configuration during deployment.